IceLama/GRAD/README.md

    Any text file in the form of a table is suitable for import.
    Files are imported through the appropriate window: File → Import.
 The Import window opens.
    Next, you need to specify the parameters of the imported file: delimiter; encoding.
 To select a file to import, click the "Select a file to import" button.
 Then, when the file appears in the window, select it and click "Import".
 You can only import one file at a time.
    The result of the import will appear in a pop-up window.
-Ready!
+Done!
    The imported file is no different from a regular text file, despite the ".grad" extension.
 Just a column with the name "__Formulas__" is added to the end of the table, all entered formulas will be written to this column in the future.
 A file with the ".grad" extension can be opened with regular notepad.